hyj-young/hyj-func/README.md

  * on: 2018.5.9
  */

-import { arrayDuplicateRemoval } from hyj-func
+import { arrayDuplicateRemoval } from 'hyj-func'

 arrayDuplicateRemoval(arr)
 ```